 American Opportunity credit.
 The tax break covers 100% of the first \$2,000 of tuition and related expenses and 25% of the next \$2,000 of expenses.
 The maximum credit, per student, is \$2,500 per year for the first four years of postsecondary education.
-The credit is scheduled to be available through 2017.

 Lifetime Learning credit.
 If you're paying postsecondary education expenses beyond the first four years, you may benefit from the Lifetime Learning credit (up to \$2,000 per tax return).